SilkRose/Pony/src/stories/darling-and-date/01-announce-and-ask.md

 "What's going on?"
 Rainbow asked.

-Pinkie stood beside Rarity, about to make their big announcement, when she looked over at Rarity.
+Pinkie stood beside Rarity, about to make their big announcement when she looked over at Rarity.

 Rarity felt herself start to become nervous. *Come on, Rarity, you can do this.*